 To which my own expression answered: We're not.

 America has a curious complex of convincing the world that they are the best, when they have just as many problems as everyone else.
 Thousands live homeless and in poverty.
+Our education, health care, and retirement systems are shot.
+We have refugees in our own borders from Katrina and teenagers enslaved in sex trafficking and vicious gang life.

 Did you know about these problems?
 If we were truly great, why haven't these issues been the main conversation in elections?
 Why was the main issue in 2008 Sarah Palin's shopping spree and not the estimated 2 million people living homeless in the States?
 Why was the main issue in 2004 Swift Boat Veterans and not the fact that my generation won't have social security?
 Why are Republicans saying our government should be more religious and Democrats saying we should be more green when teenage girls in San Francisco are being bought for prostitution and people with life-threatening health conditions are being dropped from insurance providers?